emqx/blog/en/202208/powerful-and-easy-to-use-mqtt-5-command-line-tool.md

 ### Quick Start

 Once you have completed the download and installation, you can run and use the `mqttx` command by typing it directly into the terminal.
-You can verify that the MQTT X CLI has been installed successfully by adding the -V parameter, and when a version number is an output, the MQTT X CLI has been successfully installed.
+You can verify that the MQTTX CLI has been installed successfully by adding the -V parameter, and when a version number is an output, the MQTTX CLI has been successfully installed.

 ```
 $ mqttx -V
 1.8.0
 ```

-To test operation of the MQTT X CLI, you first need to connect to an MQTT server.
+To test operation of the MQTTX CLI, you first need to connect to an MQTT server.
 In this article, we will use EMQ’s [free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker), which runs on the fully managed [MQTT cloud](https://www.emqx.com/en/cloud), EMQX Cloud, with the following access information:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**